 "Still busy?"
 Rory asks her.

-Stuffing a pair of socks into his bag, he says, "I probably won't need them but you never know."
+"I probably won't need them but you never know."

 Vick nods and digs around his bag, assessing its contents.
 "I should pack the flashlight, shouldn't I?"
 No one answers because he's already as good as decided.
 He scampers upstairs.

 Rory scoffs under his breath.